Screenshot from Hidden & Dangerous 2 showing two soldiers moving through a snow-covered area during a night mission.

 Cons:

-❌ Controls take some getting used to on a modern PC
+❌ Controls take getting used to on a modern PC

 ❌ Graphics and animations clearly show the game’s age